 - Article: The potential of methylxanthine-based therapies in pediatric respiratory tract diseases.

 - Article: Validity of Fractional Exhaled Nitric Oxide in Diagnosis of Corticosteroid-Responsive...

 - Cold and Cough Medicines -- see more articles

 Find an Expert

-- Cough and Cold Medicine Abuse (For Parents) (Nemours Foundation) Available in Spanish
+- Cough and Cold Medicine Abuse (For Parents) (Nemours Foundation) Also in Spanish

 - Coughs and Colds: Medicines or Home Remedies?
-(American Academy of Pediatrics) Available in Spanish
+(American Academy of Pediatrics) Also in Spanish

 - Daily Medicine Record for Your Child (Food and Drug Administration)